popstas/telegram-channel-multiplexer/README.md

 ```

 - `bot_token`: Telegram bot token obtained from [@BotFather](https://t.me/BotFather) (can also be supplied via the `TELEGRAM_BOT_TOKEN` environment variable).
-- `source_chats`: Telegram chat IDs that the bot should monitor for new messages.
+- `source_chats`: Chats that the bot should monitor for new messages.
+Each entry records a `chat_id` and human-friendly `title` to make the configuration easier to read.
 Only messages originating from these chats are forwarded.
 - `target_chats`: Destination chats.
-Each entry accepts a `chat_id` and an optional `thread_id` for directing content into forum topics.
+Each entry accepts a `chat_id`, a descriptive `title`, and an optional `thread_id` for directing content into forum topics.
 - `admin_usernames`: Telegram usernames (without `@`) allowed to administer the bot.
 - `delay_seconds`: Number of seconds to wait between forwarding messages to each target.
 Adjust this based on the number of channels you manage (the default of 1 second works well for ~50 channels).

-When an authorized admin sends `/activate` in a channel or group, the chat ID (and thread if applicable) is appended to `target_chats`.
+When an authorized admin sends `/activate` in a channel or group, the chat ID, title, and thread (if applicable) are appended to `target_chats`.
 The bot immediately persists the updated configuration.

 ## Running the Bot